top of page

 Engaging Students through Dynamic PE Activities

-• Small Group and Large Group Games: Mixing small and large group activities can cater to students who thrive in different social settings.
-Small group games encourage teamwork and strategy among fewer participants, often allowing for more individual participation.
-In contrast, large group games can foster a sense of community and collective achievement.
+• Small Group and Large Group Games: Mix formats to reach students who thrive in different social contexts.
+Small group games offer more individual participation; large group games build community and collective momentum.

 Catering to Diverse Abilities and Interests